Skip to content

 .name = "get_forecast",

-.description = "Get weather forecast for upcoming days",
+.description = "Get weather forecast for a location",

 });